starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 ``search_sorted()`` function
 ****************************

-Returns the pointer to the first element in the array whose first field is exactly key and a success parameter.
+Returns both the pointer to the first element in the array whose first field is exactly ``key`` and a value reflecting the success of the search.
 The array elements must be sorted by first field (from smallest to largest).
-If no such item exists, returns an undefined pointer, and success=0.
+If no such item exists, returns an undefined pointer, and ``success=0``.
 The function requires the implicit argument ``range_check_ptr``.

 The function behaves similarly to ``find_element()`` and accepts the same arguments.
 In the example below, the function will identify the fist element that has a first field value of ``95``.
 If such